Politics and economу

 The China Anti-Money Laundering Monitoring and Analysis Center (CAMLMAC) specializes in data collection, processing and analysis.
 Its function is to receive and analyze STRs and Large-value Transaction Reports (LVTs), and transfer STRs to the AMLB after its analysis.
 CAMLMAC acts as the central point of contact for foreign FIUs (article 10 of the AML Law).
 CAMLMAC has accepted citizens’ appeals since 2005.

 The heads of the AMLB and CAMLMAC both report to a single deputy governor.
 The current Director General of AMLB is Ms. Jin Luo.
-The current Director General of CAMLMAC is Mr. Luo Yubing.
+Ms. Hao Jinghua - Deputy Director General of the AML Bureau of the PBC - is the Head of delegation of China.

 Cooperation with the EAG